-A: This course does not use an 90/80/70-percent scale.
+A: This course does not use an 90/80/70-percent scale (so half the class did not "fail").
 Such a scale is (1) arbitrary and (2) poorly-aligned with open-ended and challenging nature of upper-level and graduate courses such as this one.
 In particular, rubrics (see Appendix B) for problem solving and proofs (both of which are a focus in this course) do not align well with a 90/80/70 scale, so lower scores do not necessarily indicate "failure."
 Rather, this course is graded on a curve based on the statistical distribution of course scores AND observed student effort.